maptime/maptime.github.io/_posts/2014-12-23-cheers-to-an-incredible-2014.md

 ---
 layout: post
 category: blog
-title: 2014: A pretty damn amazing year
+title: Cheers to an incredible 2014
 ---
 by Beth, Lyzi & Alan